 The Trust records accounts receivable for services provided to citizens, schools or corporate customers.
-For the years ended June 30, 2016 and 2015, management has estimated reserves for uncollectable receivables of \$8,962 and \$4,082, respectively.
+The Trust also records receivables for long-term contracts.
+As of June 30, 2017 and 2016, management has estimated reserves for uncollectable receivables of \$8,003 and \$8,962, respectively.